andrewgiuliani/PyGrid2D/README.md

 ```
 python PyGrid.py -Nx 10 -Ny 10 -fbody 2 -q 3 -plot
 ```

+## Output

+PyGrid outputs the cut cell grid in the `.ply` format.
+See here for more information http://paulbourke.net/dataformats/ply/.

 ## Dependencies
 For fancy command line output
 ```
 pip install rich
 ```

+## Contact
+For help running the code, or any other questions, send me an email at `giuliani AT cims DOT nyu DOT edu`

+## Citing
+If you find this code useful in your work, you can cite it with

+Giuliani, Andrew and Berger, Marsha.
+"A state redistribution method for discontinuous Galerkin methods on curvilinear embedded boundary grids".

 ## 📓&nbsp; License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)